deege/deegeu-ios-user-defaults-example/README.md

 [![A Foolproof NSUserDefaults example in Swift 2.0 for iOS 9](https://img.youtube.com/vi/XD9LWJthqNE/0.jpg)](https://youtu.be/XD9LWJthqNE)

+The video uses Swift 2.0 and iOS 9
-**The video uses Swift 3.1 and iOS 10.3 (updated 04-03-2017)**
+**The code uses Swift 3.1 and iOS 10.3**

-This code has been updated since the making of the video.
+This code has been updated since the making of the video (updated 04-03-2017).
 The code now requires two keys be set in the plist.info file:
     * NSPhotoLibraryUsageDescription
     * NSCameraUsageDescription
 These can be set to any value.